Investing in You

 Scholarships & Grants

 Apply for as many scholarships and grants as possible.
-The money you receive can be applied directly towards the cost of college and ultimately reduces out-of-pocket expenses and the amount you take out in student loans.
+The money you receive can be applied directly towards the cost of college, ultimately reducing out-of-pocket expenses and the amount you take out in student loans.

 Where do you find scholarships?
 There are many places to look.
 You can visit your guidance office to find local scholarships, or search online.